Ted-AfroEm/alx-pre_course/README.md

 **This file is mandatory in all ALX School projects**
-- Update README.md using github GUI.
+- Update README.md using github GUI
+- This is ALX